hoc-ppu/SessionalDiary/README.md

 ## Python script usage
 First copy or move the Excel file into the same folder as the Sessional_Diary.py python script file.

-To run the python script use the following command in your terminal or powershell. (replacing input_file_name with your Excel file name)
+To run the python script use the following command in your terminal or PowerShell. (replacing input_file_name with your Excel file name):
 ```bash
 python Sessional_Diary.py input_file_name
 ```

-If there are spaces in your Excel file name you may need to use quotes like in the following example
+If there are spaces in your Excel file name you may need to use quotes like in the following example:

 ```bash
 python Sessional_Diary.py "2021-22 sessional diary data.xlsx"